-OPUS forms the hub of a network of high-quality, creative, socially-engaged practice, formed largely through its training, apprenticeship, mentoring and advocacy programmes.
-OPUS is viewed both nationally, and internationally, as a UK leader in the delivery and development of this work.
+We form the hub of a network of high-quality, creative, socially-engaged practice, formed largely through its training, apprenticeship, mentoring and advocacy programmes.
+We are viewed both nationally, and internationally, as a UK leader in the delivery and development of this work.